japila-books/spark-sql-internals/docs/spark-sql-Dataset.md

 NOTE: Spark 2.0 has introduced a new query model called link:spark-structured-streaming.adoc[Structured Streaming] for continuous incremental execution of structured queries.
 That made possible to consider Datasets a static and bounded as well as streaming and unbounded data sets with a single unified API for different execution models.

-A `Dataset` is link:spark-sql-dataset-operators.adoc#isLocal[local] if it was created from local collections using link:spark-sql-SparkSession.adoc#emptyDataset[SparkSession.emptyDataset] or link:spark-sql-SparkSession.adoc#createDataset[SparkSession.createDataset] methods and their derivatives like <<toDF,toDF>>.
+A `Dataset` is link:spark-sql-dataset-operators.adoc#isLocal[local] if it was created from local collections using link:SparkSession.md#emptyDataset[SparkSession.emptyDataset] or link:SparkSession.md#createDataset[SparkSession.createDataset] methods and their derivatives like <<toDF,toDF>>.
 If so, the queries on the Dataset can be optimized and run locally, i.e. without using Spark executors.

 NOTE: `Dataset` makes sure that the underlying `QueryExecution` is link:spark-sql-QueryExecution.adoc#analyzed[analyzed] and link:spark-sql-Analyzer-CheckAnalysis.adoc#checkAnalysis[checked].